junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Cas steps toward Amy, "I can fly us there."
 Dean closes his eyes.

-The Doctor studies him, "Then why don't you say so earlier?"
+The Doctor studies him, "Why didn't you say so earlier?"

 Dean answers for him, "Because it might kill him."

 "It doesn't matter."
 Cas keeps his eyes on Amy, ignoring Dean's gaze on his back.

 "'Course it does!"
-Dean snaps, "Cas, damnit!
+Dean snaps, "Cas, dammit!
 You said Naomi could find you and do whatever horrible things she has in mind on you!"

 "Or maybe not.
 If we're quick enough, go there and back in a blink, she might never notice."
-Cas retorts, holding out a hand toward Amy.
+Cas retorts, holding out a stubborn hand toward Amy.
 "I can help."

 Amy glances between Cas and Dean, then smiles at Cas, "You really are an angel, aren't you?"